vdemichev/DiaNN/README.md

 MaxQuant msms.txt can also be used (experimental) as a spectral library in DIA-NN, although fixed modifications might not be read correctly.

-DIA-NN can **convert** any library it supports into its own .tsv format.
+DIA-NN can **convert** any library it supports into its own .parquet format.
 For this, click **Spectral library** (**Input** pane), select the library you want to convert, select the **Output library** file name (**Output** pane), click **Run**.
-If you use some exotic library format, it's a good idea to convert it to DIA-NN's .tsv and then examine the resulting library to see if the contents make sense.
+If you use some exotic library format, it's a good idea to convert it to DIA-NN's .parquet and then examine the resulting library (using R 'arrow' or Python 'pyarrow' package) to see if the contents make sense.

-All .tsv/.xls/.txt/.csv libraries are just simple tables with human-readable data, and can be explored/edited, if necessary, using Excel or (ideally) R/Python.
+All .tsv/.xls/.txt/.csv/.parquet libraries are just simple tables with human-readable data, and can be explored/edited, if necessary, using Excel or (ideally) R/Python.

-Importantly, when any library is being saved to this kind of text format, all numbers are rounded using certain decimal precision, meaning that they might not be exactly the same as in the original library (there might be a tiny difference).
+Importantly, when any library is being converted to a different format, all numbers could be rounded using certain decimal precision, meaning that they might not be exactly the same as in the original library (there might be a tiny difference).
 Thus, although the performance when analysing using a converted library will be comparable, the results will not match exactly.
 </details>

 ### Output

 The **Output** pane allows to specify where the output should be saved as well as the file names for the main output report and (optionally) the output spectral library.
 DIA-NN uses these file names to derive the names of all of its output files.
 Below one can find information on different types of DIA-NN output.
 For most workflows one only needs the main report (for analysis in R or Python - recommended) or the matrices (simplified output for MS Excel).
+When the generation of output matrices is enabled, DIA-NN also produces a .manifest.txt file with a brief description of the output files generated.

 <details>
   <summary>Main report</summary>